neomatrix369/AIE7-Cert-Challenge/docs/Report.md

 * **Audience:** We are building this application for customer service agents who work in Federal Student Loan companies

 ## Task 2: Proposed Solution
+**✅ Deliverables**

+1. Write 1-2 paragraphs on your proposed solution.
+How will it look and feel to the user?

 * **Solution**: We are building a solution that can answer questions like:

 | Category | Scenario / Question |